MixedEmotions/but_sentiment/README.md

 2. Use maven to build jar file.
 > mvn install

-Output of this operation will be two files, mefw-0.0.1-jar-with-dependencies.jar and mefw-0.0.1.jar in targer directory.
+Output of this will be two files, mefw-0.0.1-jar-with-dependencies.jar and mefw-0.0.1.jar in target directory.

 ## USAGE